GROWING AS DISCIPLES

 Explorer Scouts (Age 14-18) Wednesdays 7:30pm – 9:30pm at the Scout Hall, Fountains Avenue.
 Contact Sarah on 07980 914 745

-Rainbows, Brownies and Guides meet at St John’s Church Hall and the Scout Hut and Rainbows and Brownies also meet at St Luke's Church Hall.
+Rainbows, Brownies, Guides and Rangers meet at St John’s Church Hall and the Scout Hut and Rainbows also meet at St Luke's Church Hall.
 For more information, please visit https://www.girlguiding.org.uk This site allows people to register their daughter on a central secure database which will point them to the units in Bilton, meeting days and times.
 They will also find more in-depth details regarding girlguiding.

 There are lots of opportunities to volunteer within guiding, whether it is every week or just once a month, to register your interest please go to